 You want all terms, conditions, and procedures to be as clear as possible.

 Primarily, there are a number of different agreements that VAs can use depending on the specific details and nature of the work they are contracted to do.
 However, you will often find clauses relating to these different agreements included in a single virtual assistant contract.

 This is used when the VAs services are only for a specific project; whether one-off or recurring.
 They address the issues discussed above, but can also include clauses addressing other issues as the job, and the VA demands.

 This is usually used when the job requires you to provide virtual assistance for a longer period of time.
 Either you work a specific number of tasks monthly, or you work a specified number of hour monthly.
 In such cases, discounted rates can be negotiated and can often serve as an incentive for the client to make upfront payments.
-This type of arrangement has its benefits, but regardless, a contract is still necessary to ensure the interests of the VA and the clients are protected.
+This type of arrangement has its benefits, but regardless, a virtual assistant contract template is still necessary to ensure the interests of the VA and the clients are protected.

 This aims to guard against disclosure of confidential information.
 This often comes into play if the VA is likely to get access to information that the client considers private.

 A number of times, and this is more likely among the inexperienced virtual assistants; you will find a VA wondering if they really need a virtual assistant contract.
 Many starts with operating on trust, but learn later how essential a written and duly signed contract really is.
 For the lucky ones, this lesson comes with a few unpleasant experiences only.
 For others, the lesson comes at a huge cost; often a substantial loss after having spent time and effort in providing the required services only not to be paid at the end of it.